maarrrkkk/Resort-Venue-Rental-Appointment-Booking-System/README.md

 ## Installation

 1. Set up a PHP environment with MySQL (e.g., XAMPP).
-2. Copy `.env.example` to `.env` and configure your environment variables (database, email, etc.).
-3. Place the project in your web server's root directory.
+2. Clone or download the project to your web server's root directory (e.g., `htdocs/` for XAMPP).
+3. Copy `.env.example` to `.env`: `cp .env.example .env`
+4. Edit `.env` with your local configuration (database credentials, Gmail settings, etc.).
+5. **Important**: Update `BASE_URL` in `.env` to match your local setup:
+   - If project is in `htdocs/resort-venue-rental-appointment-booking-system/`: `BASE_URL=http://localhost/resort-venue-rental-appointment-booking-system`
+   - If project is directly in `htdocs/`: `BASE_URL=http://localhost`
-4. Access the application via your browser (the database will be created automatically).
+6. Access the application via your browser (the database will be created automatically).
-5. Configure Gmail App Password for email functionality (see Email Configuration section).
+7. Set up Gmail App Password for email functionality (see Email Configuration section).

 ## Environment Configuration